 International Round of 21st IHL Moot Court Competition, 8-11th March 2023

 Congratulations to the Lao team participating in the 21st Red Cross International Humanitarian Law (IHL) Moot Court 2023 in Hong Kong between 8 – 11th March 2023, which was organized as a face-to-face competition, after a long period of restrictions due to Covid-19.
 The competition hosted 24 teams of law students from different universities in the Asia-Pacific Region.
 The University of Luxembourg has been actively supporting NUoL’s participation in this international competition!
-For this year, Dr. Perrine Simon supported the team and the project as Co-coach jointly with Ms. Paulina Baschton who is the Liaison Officer of Uni.lu,.
+For this year, Dr. Perrine Simon supported the team and the project as Co-coach jointly with Ms. Paulina Baschton who is the Liaison Officer of Uni.lu.

 The Lao team has been trained intensively until the last day of the competition after winning the National Round in December 2022.
 They worked extremely hard and put a lot of effort into this highly competitive moot court on International Criminal Law, entirely in English, to challenge universities from the Asia-Pacific region.